rhine3/audiomoth-guide/guide.md

 * Click on the "Add Marker" tool and add markers to your map.
 You might try to target specific locations, for example, identify particular trees that are good candidates for hanging AudioMoths.

-    * We name all of our recorder locations with an alphabetical code that gives the site of the deployments, and a numeric code that uniquely identifies the point at that site.
+    * We name all of our recorder locations with an alphanumeric code that gives the site of the deployments, and a numeric code that uniquely identifies the point at that site.
 For instance, our deployments at Powdermill Nature Reserve in the pond area are named PNRE-POND-0001, PNRE-POND-0002, etc.

 * Use the "measuring" tool to find even spacing between points (press "Enter" to temporarily save a measurement before you plot your next point)